-Ultimately, purchasing an extended auto warranty is a personal decision.
-It is essential a form of insurance and like all insurance products, you have to buy it BEFORE you need it!
-The following short article is designed to help answer the question: Is an extended auto warranty a good fit for me and my Ford?
+Ultimately, obtaining a vehicle protection plan is a personal choice.
+It is, in essence, a type of insurance and like all insurance products, you have to purchase BEFORE you need it!
+The following short article is designed to help answer the question: Is a vehicle protection plan a good fit for me and my Ford?

 Staying in business for nearly 110 years is no small feat for a company of any size, especially if you factor in the Great Depression and the recent recession.
 Although the Ford Motor Company has been weathering storm, they've slid from being the second largest automaker in the world, to the fourth.